 In most application processes the resume and a motivation letter are not enough.
 Some employers would be asking for two or three reference letters for the job they offer.
 These jobs are generally hard to measure competence with empirical evidence.
-So, employers ask for recommendation letters to prove the applicant can be beneficial for the position.
-A recommendation is a letter written by mentioning and describing you.
+So, employers ask for proper recommendation to prove the applicant can be beneficial for the position.
+A simple recommendation is a letter written by mentioning and describing you.
 These letters should be written in the framework of the requirements of the job.
-A senior colleague or your professor in your college is a great match for writing a reference letter.
+A senior colleague or your professor in your college is a great match for writing a reference.

-If a person asked you to write a recommendation letter:
+If a person asked you to write a well-formatted recommendation letter:

 You can accept this request if you know the person well.
 You can mention your collaboration in different areas.
-While you are writing this paper, try to focus on the pros, not the cons.
+While you are writing this formal letter, try to focus on the pros, not the cons.
 If you are not able to write positive things about the person, deny the person nicely.
-Because in a recommendation paper, the most important task wanted is clarity and honesty.
+Because in a standard recommendation paper, the most important task wanted is clarity and honesty.

 If you need a reference about your application process:

 Try to convince your senior colleague in your workplace.
 If the application is about an academic institution, convince your university professor.
 Be sure that, these people know you better and their thoughts about you are positive.
 If your coworker or university professor considers you as a lazy person, stay away from them.